Managing Information in Business Systems

 Decommissioning UON IT Systems/Applications

 - Decommissioning is a process where a business application is removed from use at the University and may or may not involve migration of information into a new system.
-Care must be taken when migrating source information into new systems and processes established to manage residual information that is not migrated but is covered under a State Records, General Disposal authority – GA28 or GA47
+Care must be taken when migrating source information into new systems and processes established to manage residual information that is not migrated but is covered under a State Records, see our 'Information Disposal' page for further information.

 If you have any questions in relation to migrating or decommissioning systems/applications please do not hesitate to contact email@example.com